 Routledge Guides to Teaching Translation and Interpreting is a series of practical guides to key areas of translation and interpreting for instructors, lecturers, and course designers.

 The Routledge Guide to Teaching Translation and Interpreting Online is for educators of translation and interpreting teaching online in a variety of curricular combinations: fully online, partially online, hybrid, multimodal, or face-to-face with online components.
 Offering suggestions for the development of curriculum and course design in addition to online tools that can be used in skill-building activities, and adaptable to specific instructional needs, this textbook is suitable for both multilingual and language-specific classes.

-Fully comprehensive, the book addresses the tenets and importance of process-oriented pedagogy for students of translation and interpreting; best practices in online curriculum and course design; instructor online presence; detailed illustrations of specific online assignments; the importance of regular and timely feedback; and teaching across the online T&I curriculum.
+Fully comprehensive, the book addresses the tenets and importance of process-oriented pedagogy for students of translation and interpreting, best practices in online curriculum and course design, instructor online presence, detailed illustrations of specific online assignments, the importance of regular and timely feedback, and teaching across the online translation and interpreting (T&I) curriculum.

 Table of Contents

 Chapter 1 – Online Translation and Interpreting Education